 ----------------------------------

 Everyone has been sick at some time in their life.
 There are countless maladies in the world, and it is highly likely you have suffered through at least one of them.
 I pity the hypochondriac who feels he suffers all of the world's illnesses (and all at the same time, no less).
 But for almost every sickness, there is a treatment; if there isn't, it is on the brink of discovery most likely.
+Whenever a doctor prescribes a medicine, it is for a specific reason.
+They know what the patient needs, so they write down what medicine will take care of the problem.
+But the medicine only works if it is used; unfortunately, just buying the bottle of pills isn't enough.
+Wouldn't it be nice if we could set the bottle on the counter and say "Work your magic!" and be healed?

 Also, you have to follow through.
 You can't take half the pills and say you are fine--it's all or nothing.
 A lot of times, if you don't finish off the prescription, the sickness will come back (sometimes stronger than before).
 It's better to deal with it all the first time than to deal with a stronger second bout.